AbuseIO/SCART-docs/docs/basic/classification.md

 ## Classify

 **Note: the CLASSIFY function is the most "important" user screen with a lot of options to control everything.
-Advicable is to use this function on a large (bigger) screen.**
+Advisable is to use this function on a large (bigger) screen.**

 When you open a report you find the following screen: